akash-g0807/Beta-Hyprland-config/README.md

     - sudo mkinitcpio -P && sudo grub-mkconfig -o /boot/grub/grub.cfg
     - reboot
 Test by `systemctl enable hibernate`

-OR we can do it in one line doing `btrfs subvolume create /swap && btrfs filesystem mkswapfile --size 4g --uuid clear /swap/swapfile`

 # To Do
 - Iron out bugs in light mode (Done)